markkurossi/scheme/README.md

  - Several unary (`pair?`, `null?`, `zero?`, `car`, `cdr`, `not`) and binary (`cons`, `+`, `-`, `*`, `/`, `=`, `<`, `>`, `<=`, `>=`)
    functions are inlined and implemented as VM bytecode operands.
-The runtime also implements the funtions as procedures so it is possible to `apply` them to arguments.
+The runtime also implements these funtions as procedures so it is possible to `apply` them to arguments.

 ### Extensions